open-policy-agent/gatekeeper/website/docs/debug.md

     # Requests for which we want to run traces
     traces:
         # The requesting user for which traces will be run
+        # This field is required.
+        # To trace multiple users, feel free to pass in a list.
+        # To trace controllers, use the service accounts of those controlelrs.
       - user: "user_to_trace@company.com"
         kind:
           # The group, version, kind for which we want to run a trace